Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Methodology

-Space partitioning shares a similar goal to interval analysis, attempting to tighten variable bounds and generate a faster solution.
-The prior art has focused on how to do partitioning and prioritizing~\cite{everett2021robustness}.
-Our work differs slightly by observing that adversarial examples usually appear close to the clean input and exploiting the nature of the formulated optimization problem.
-We propose a progressive verification procedure based on norm-space partitioning.
-To illustrate, we divide the admissible $\ell_p$-ball into disjoint sub-regions and apply a divide-and-conquer strategy.
-For example, given a partition step $0 < \epsilon_{step} \leq \epsilon$, we first set the current sub-region lower bound $\epsilon_{min} = 0$ and the current sub-region upper bound $\epsilon_{max} = \epsilon_{min} + \epsilon_{step}$, and then run the verification process for this sub-region.
-If the verifier cannot find a solution in the current sub-region, we move on to the next one, by setting $\epsilon_{min} \mathrel{+}= \epsilon_{step}$ and $\epsilon_{max} \mathrel{+}= \epsilon_{step}$, until the entire admissible region is covered.
+Region partitioning shares a similar goal to interval analysis, attempting to tighten variable bounds and generate faster solutions.
+Related works have focused on how to do partitioning and prioritizing~\cite{everett2021robustness}.
+Our work differs slightly by exploiting the formulation of the optimization problem and the observation that adversarial examples usually appear close to the clean inputs.
+Hence, we propose a progressive verification procedure based on norm-space region partitioning.
+To illustrate, given $\epsilon$, the radius of the $l_p$-norm ball, and a partition step $0 < \epsilon_{step} \leq \epsilon$, we first create a sub-region with a lower bound $\epsilon_{min} = 0$ and an upper bound $\epsilon_{max} = \epsilon_{min} + \epsilon_{step}$ and then run verification on this sub-region.
+If the verifier cannot find a solution in the current sub-region, we move on to the next one by setting $\epsilon_{min} \mathrel{+}= \epsilon_{step}$ and $\epsilon_{max} \mathrel{+}= \epsilon_{step}$ until the entire admissible region is covered.
 As such, we generally obtain a tighter interval for the perturbed input variable (taking $p=1$, for instance):

 where $d=1,\dots,D$.
-As seen, the tightness of the variable intervals depends on the value of $\epsilon_{max}$.
-If $\epsilon_{max}$ grows towards $\epsilon$, the variable intervals shall fall back to the original formulations.
-Nonetheless, as said, considering adversarial examples often appear closely around the original data point, we conjecture that a small region would have already contained one of them, offering a high possibility for a quick solution.
+The tightness of the variable intervals depends on the value of $\epsilon_{max}$.
+If $\epsilon_{max}$ grows towards $\epsilon$, the variable intervals shall fall back to the original regions.
+Nonetheless, considering adversarial examples often appear closely around the clean inputs, we conjecture that early sub-regions would already contain one, offering a high possibility for a quick solution.